New England Malayalee Association

 - The art work must be produced only on the paper provided.

-- Only a pencil will be provided for the artwork; however contestants are encouraged to bring their own coloring pencils, crayons, or paints to work with.
+- Contestants are to bring their own coloring pencils, crayons, or paints to work with.

 - No markers are allowed.